 - Opportunities in the classroom to plan, teach, assess, and differentiate during the year

-- Provide additional support to P-12 students and teachers
+- Space to provide additional support to P-12 students and teachers

-- Build a strong foundation for professional internship and future teaching careers
+- A strong foundation for professional internship and future teaching careers

 Currently 12 active partnerships are instrumental in completing the Center's mission and purpose while providing a space for Teacher Candidates to have a clinical experience.
-Partnerships span across six local school districts, involving Elementary, Middle, Junior High and High School buildings.
+Partnerships span across seven local school districts, involving Elementary, Middle, Junior High, and High School buildings.